Student Testing Resources: Summer

 Compliance with Required Screening Tests

 Students who miss one week of screening testing will receive a Red Pass for non-compliance.
-Individuals who are in a Red Pass state will not be admitted to campus buildings or Penn Transit since their COVID-19 status is unknown; they will be recommended for quarantine.
+Until June 30, individuals who are in a Red Pass state will not be admitted to campus buildings or Penn Transit since their COVID-19 status is unknown; they will be recommended for quarantine.
 Individuals who receive a Red Pass for non-compliance are instructed to schedule their screening test.
 Their Red Pass for non-compliance is cleared within 24 hours from the day on which the test was scheduled.

 Symptomatic and Close Contact